 The abundance of natural gas around the world, especially in the USA, and the ability to safely and economically transport natural gas as LNG, makes LNG a key building block for a cleaner energy future. allows the utilization of a clean fuel that has much less carbon emissions than other fossil fuels.

-Natural gas can be effective in working with renewable energy sources during the daily variation in demand.
+Liquefied Natural Gas can be effective in working with renewable energy sources during the daily variation in demand.

 Source: Center for liquefied natural gas (www.lngfacts.org)